apache/mxnet/docs/python_docs/python/tutorials/deploy/inference/image_classification_jetson.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Image Classication using pretrained ResNet-50 model on Jetson module
+# Image Classification using pretrained ResNet-50 model on Jetson module

 This tutorial shows how to install MXNet v1.6 with Jetson support and use it to deploy a pre-trained MXNet model for image classification on a Jetson module.